vekt0r-github/random-music-player/README.md

 - osu! collection: select your osu! folder, then pick one of your collections from the list
   - note: all song folders with a tilde character ('~') seem to be inaccessible with the File System Access API, so these songs are silently removed :(
   - note: there's something weird with ID3 tags when using write metadata option in downloading a collection
-- default songs (deprecated): collection of songs i uploaded to a third-party site; i will delete this eventually, but keeping as a backup in case s-ul option stops working

 ## to run locally (in development mode)